SamuelAdamsMcGuire/dbt_docker_pipeline/README.md

 - get free account at: https://exchangeratesapi.io/
 - save api key in `.env` file in the root repo directory as `API_KEY`
 - execute `docker-compose up` in the root directory
+- the dbt models will be created
+- leaving the containers running you can now access metabase at `http://localhost:3000`
+- sign up and regisiter you running postgres db
+    - host = mypg
+    - port = 5432
+    - db = exchange

 #### To Dos